open-telemetry/opentelemetry-collector-contrib/receiver/splunkenterprisereceiver/documentation.md

 | ---- | ----------- | ------ |
 | splunk.host | The name of the splunk host | Any Str |

-### splunk.scheduler.avg.execution.latency
+### splunk.scheduler.avg.run.time

-Gauge tracking the average execution latency of scheduled searches
+Gauge tracking the average runtime of scheduled searches

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |